FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 -----

 This test case shows quite broad critical region.
 Fitting functions give fairly differing estimates.
+Usually that signifies poor eastimation quality, which is also true for this case.

-Erf function overestimates, stretch function is fairly precise (based on its estimate not moving much with time).
+Erf function overestimates (based on the estimates going steadily down), stretch function is fairly precise (based on its estimate not moving much with time).

 The graph mostly shows later measurements slowly bringing the estimates towards each other.
-The final estimated interval is too broad, a longer run would return a smaller interval within the current one.
+The final estimated interval is too broad, compared to precisions achieved in other test cases.
+A longer run would return a smaller interval within the current one.

 The broadness is caused by result composition, which consists of mostly zero loss measurements, partialy of medium loss measurements,